-- Once the cook time has elapsed, let the pressure release naturally for at least 15 minutes, then do a quick release of any remaining pressure.
+- Once the cooking time has elapsed, let the pressure release naturally for at least 15 minutes, then do a quick release of any remaining pressure.

-- Remove the brisket from the Instant Pot and place on serving platter.
+- Remove the brisket from the Instant Pot and place it on a serving platter.
 Cover with foil to keep warm.

 Step Two: Pressure Cook the Vegetables